 The “Big Meeting” was scheduled for a week after I’d gotten the biopsy results.
 They didn’t have any openings left for that week or I’d have been there.
 I took a colleague from work with me and also had my sister on speaker during the discussions with the docs.
 In between, I had examinations with each of the doctors on my team.

 My surgeon, a USC grad all the way through, rocks.
 I met her first.
-Dr. Grumley did an examination, asked what I thought about surgical options and got a general history of how I discovered my cancer.
+Dr. Surgeon did an examination, asked what I thought about surgical options and got a general history of how I discovered my cancer.
 After dressing, we brought my friend back in and got my sister on the phone.
 We talked through the available options for surgery.
 I had decided long, long ago, that if I ever got breast cancer, I would have a double mastectomy.
 I don’t want to go through this again.
 I don’t want to give it that chance.
 After watching the videos at cancer.org, I was sold on the double mastectomy using my belly fat as reconstructive material.

 For my tumor and cancer type, they don’t recommend a full double mastectomy with reconstruction.
 First, the tumor is sitting in a place in my breast where it doesn’t really bother other structures of my breast, which means the surgery she recommends would also spare my nipple.
 Then I learned that they have to leave a little bit of the breast tissue intact or your skin would die.
 Okay, makes sense.
 Then, she said that the risk of recurrence between a full and a partial mastectomy/lumpectomy is only 2%.
 Whaaat?
 After that was the kick in the gut – a full mastectomy with reconstruction is a 10 hour-ish surgery that requires a minimum 5 days in ICU and up to 6 months recovery time.
 Damn.
 I wasn’t all that attached to my nipples and was hoping I’d get new ones.
 The procedure she’s recommending will still be a few hours in the OR but will be only a 4-6 week recovery time.
 I know I can manage 4-6 weeks away from work.
 Thinking about being out for 6 months seems like a lot more than is manageable.

 My medical oncologist is another blonde who wears glasses and hails from the Midwest.
-Her husband graduated from Stillwater High.
+Her husband graduated from Stillwater High, my alma mater.
 I already love her.
-The next big shift of my paradigm came from Dr. O’Malley.
+The next big shift of my paradigm came from Dr. Oncologist.
 Because my cancer’s already out running around naked with no shoes through my lymphatic system, we are starting with 5 months of chemo.
 I get to lose my hair, my appetite and my immune system, but hopefully not my sense of humor.
 I told both my surgeon and medical oncologist that I essentially hero-worship MD Anderson, and that I know several people who are still walking this Earth today because of them.
 After I got home that night, I went to the MD Anderson site to look up how they are treating HER2+ breast cancer.
 From what I read there, they are using similar chemo compounds successfully to shrink tumors and kill the cancer.
 Good.
 She’s on the same page.
 I’m happy.